[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Many tea drinkers like milk in their black tea.
 Milk adds comforting warmth, lessens tea bitterness, and swirls in a touch of sweetness.

 The best black tea for milk has a robust, hearty mouthfeel, which is why loose-leaf black tea from Assam, India, is a favorite.
-Assam tea is the savory backbone of breakfast teas and stands in a class by itself for its bold, brash, and malty qualities.
+Assam tea is the savory backbone of breakfast teas and stands in a class alone for its strong and malty qualities.

 I like the Assam black tea grown and manufactured by Mana Organics.
 This family-run tea business caught my attention when I was learning sustainable tea farming and wanted to prioritize soil health for my tea garden.
 Mana believes that building soil makes better teas, and if you try their CTC black tea, I think you’ll agree.

-CTC stands for “cut, torn, curl” and is a processing method that causes deep oxidation of plant polyphenols.
-The result is a dark red tea with strength, briskness, and surprisingly little astringency.
-Tea made the CTC way is rolled into small pellets that expand into pieces of whole leaf in hot water.
-Use a mesh strainer or a French press to separate the leaves from the liquid, and enjoy the tea!
+CTC stands for “cut, tear, curl” and is a processing method that causes deep oxidation of plant polyphenols.
+The result is a dark red tea with strength, briskness, and just enough astringency.
+Tea made the CTC way is rolled into tiny pellets that expand in hot water, so you’ll need a mesh strainer or French press to separate the leaves from the liquid.

-If I have one complaint: Mana Organics only offers one packet size of 7 ounces (200 g).
-That sounds like a lot, but CTC pellets are small, and I make strong brews with a lot of tea.
+If I have one complaint: Mana Organics only offers one packet size of 7 ounces (200g).
+That sounds like a lot, but Mana’s CTC pellets are tiny, and I make strong brews with a lot of tea.
 However, Mana’s price per ounce is compelling, so I buy multiple packets.

-Alternatively, you can try another Assam black I have reviewed and enjoyed.
-The family-run enterprise at the Ghograjan Tea Estate grows its own tea and processes a very fine CTC Assam black that’s great with milk.
+If you want fewer packets to store, try another Assam black I have reviewed and enjoyed.
+The family-run enterprise at the Ghograjan Tea Estate grows its tea and processes an excellent CTC Assam black with milk.
 They offer one-pound packets and sometimes smaller quantities as well.

 #4.
 Best Loose-leaf Tea for Iced Tea: Golden Monkey Black Tea from Organic Positively Tea

 For many in the tea business, iced tea was our starter tea.
-It was served at most meals, maybe even breakfast, and it was always made with bagged black tea.
-And because the quality of the tea was poor, it was always brewed with heavy sweetening.
+It was served at most meals, including breakfast, and it was always made with bagged black tea.
+And because the tea was bitter-tasting, it was brewed with heavy sweetening.
 It was more like a syrup than a beverage.

 Fortunately, you no longer have to dissolve a mound of table sugar into the tea pitcher.
-Instead, we can brew naturally sweet teas, thereby reducing or eliminating sweeteners.
+Instead, we can brew naturally sweet teas that don’t need sweeteners.

 Of course, Positively’s teas are USDA-certified organic, so you have the confidence that you’re not drinking in residues of pesticides or herbicides.

-If you drink a lot of iced tea, you’re probably looking for a bargain price in loose-leaf tea.
+If you drink a lot of iced tea, you’re probably looking for a bargain in loose-leaf.
 Try Golden Monkey Black Tea, sold by FullChea.
-I’ve enjoyed FullChea’s Golden Monkey hot in a cup and iced in a tall glass, and I find their offering an excellent buy.
-In fact, my first introduction to this brand’s tea was a serving of iced Golden Monkey offered by a friend.
-You’ll trade a tad of smooth mouthfeel for the price, but I don’t find it off-putting.
+I’ve enjoyed FullChea’s Golden Monkey both hot in a cup and iced in a tall glass, and they offer an excellent buy.
+My introduction to this brand’s tea was a serving of iced Golden Monkey offered by a friend.
+You’ll trade a tad of smoothness in mouthfeel for the price, but I don’t find it off-putting.

 #5.
 Best Caffeine-free Loose-leaf Tea: Honeybush Tea from Davidson’s